Suwayomi/Suwayomi-Server/CONTRIBUTING.md

 2. **webUI:** A react SPA(`create-react-app`) project that works with the server to do the presentation.

 This structure is chosen to achieve the maximum multi-platform-ness and to eaise development of alternative user intefaces for Tachidesk.

-## Alternative User Interfaces for Tachidesk server
-Currently there are three known interfaces for Tachidesk:
-1. [webUI](https://github.com/Suwayomi/Tachidesk/tree/master/webUI/react): The react SPA that Tachidesk is traditionally shipped with.
-2. [TachideskJUI](https://github.com/Suwayomi/TachideskJUI): A Jetbrains Compose Native app, re-uses components made for the upcoming Tachiyomi 1.x
-3. [Equinox](https://github.com/Suwayomi/Equinox): A web user interface made with Vue.js, in super early stages of development.

 ## Building from source
 ### Prerequisite: Get Android stubs jar